 Can a previous awardee re-apply?

-After a period of 6 years they can be re-nominated, but must signal that they have previously been successful and succinctly summarise the previous portfolio.
+After a period of six years they can be re-nominated, but must signal that they have previously been successful and succinctly summarise the previous portfolio.

-Where will I find more information on the rules?
+Where will I find more information about the nomination process?

 Can previous unsuccessful nominees reapply?